 While they were trying to take all this in, shooting was heard, and Albert and his friends found some of the young German guards, many barely more than psychotic teenagers, shooting starving inmates for trying to take Potatoes from a pile behind one of the huts.
 The damn broke, and Uncle Albert and his friends shot some of the guards, and knocked others out cold with fists and pistol buts.
 As is always the case with sociopathic bullies, once faced with men who could fight back the Nazi guards suddenly lost their appetite for a fight, and instead bolted to the Camp Kommandant for protection.
 Luckily for them, some British Officers intervened, and warned the Kommandant that if any more inmates were shot, then the British would line up and shoot the guards on a one to one basis.
 Despite being flabbergasted that inmates stealing food would be allowed to get away with it, the Kommandant had no option but to agree.

-My Dad and his Brothers all came back alive, probably to a great extent by cannily disobeying orders.
-They supported Millwall all their lives, Uncle Albert even had a trial for the team before the war, but decided that being a bus driver would be a better career choice.
-None of them were afraid to use their fists if necessary to stand their ground in Peckham, and I’ve witnessed the bunch of them bundle a violent criminal gang out of a pub on one New Year’s Eve, and I watched my Dad take on two burglars single handed who were trying to force entry to our house, as I said they were hard men.
-But despite all stories I was frequently told growing up by my Dad and his Brothers, what my Uncle had seen made his story of Bergen-Belsen was too horrific to bring back to mind, even for these hard men, perhaps something about what Uncle Albert had seen was the reason he didn’t smile much in photos after 1945, as you can see in the group photo above.
+My Dad and his brothers all came back alive, probably to a great extent by cannily disobeying orders.
+They supported Millwall all their lives, Uncle Albert even had a trial for the team before the War but decided that being a Bus Driver would be a better career choice.
+None of them were afraid touse their fists if necessary to stand their ground in Peckham, and I’ve witnessed the bunch of them as middle aged men bundle a violent criminal gang out of a pub on one New Year’s Eve (I had been smuggled in, in between them, as a ten year old) and I watched my Dad take on and dispatch two burglars single handed who had made the mistake of breaking into our house while we were actually at home ) as I said, they were hard men.
+But despite all the stories I was frequently told growing up by my Dad and his brothers, what my Uncle Albert had seen had made his story of Bergen-Belsen too horrific to bring back to mind, even for these hard men.
+Perhaps something about what Uncle Albert had seen was the reason he didn’t smile much in photos after 1945, as you can see in the group photo above.
 I can fully understand why he wanted to forget it, but equally: We never must.